chibiace/ComfyUI-Chibi-Nodes/README.md

 Combined Positive and Negative Prompts, Just to save some room.

+### ImageTool

+Uses PIL for some simple image manipulation.

 ## Installation

 download the repo to the custom_nodes directory. eg.